Superpowers - This American Life

 Prologue

 Host Ira Glass talks to comic artist Chris Ware, who thought about superheroes a lot of the time as a kid.
-In grade school, Chris drew superheroes, he invented his own character named The Hurricane (not to be confused with Reuben Carter), and he made a superhero costume.
-Sometimes he wore parts of the costume to school under his regular clothes, which went fine until he realized he would have to change clothes for gym class.
+He invented his own character and made a superhero costume, which he wore to school under his regular clothes.
+Which went fine until he realized he would have to change for gym class.
 (6 minutes)

 Here's the Chris Ware comic mentioned in the episode.
 His book, Jimmy Corrigan: The Smartest Kid on Earth, is also inhabited by a "superhero" of sorts.